naman2304/notes/ddia.md

 **A fault is usually defined as one component of the system deviating from its spec**, whereas _failure_ is when the system as a whole stops providing the required service to the user.

-You should generally **prefer tolerating faults over preventing faults**.
+You should generally **prefer tolerating faults over preventing faults** (there are cases where prevention is betteer than cure, because there is no cure -- for instance, a security failure which compromises data of users)

 * **Hardware faults**.
 Until recently redundancy of hardware components was sufficient for most applications.
-As data volumes increase, more applications use a larger number of machines, proportionally increasing the rate of hardware faults. **There is a move towards systems that tolerate the loss of entire machines**.
+As data volumes increase, more applications use a larger number of machines, proportionally increasing the rate of hardware faults (MTTF of hard disk is 10-50 years, a dc with 10k disks on average have 1 disk per day failure). **There is a move towards systems that tolerate the loss of entire machines** (RAID config in disks, dual power supplies or hot swappable CPUs in servers, battery generator in datacenters).
 A system that tolerates machine failure can be patched one node at a time, without downtime of the entire system (_rolling upgrade_).
 * **Software errors**.
 It is unlikely that a large number of hardware components will fail at the same time.
 Software errors are a systematic error within the system, they tend to cause many more system failures than uncorrelated hardware faults.
 * **Human errors**.
 Humans are known to be unreliable.
 Configuration errors by operators are a leading cause of outages.
 You can make systems more reliable:
     - Minimising the opportunities for error, peg: with admin interfaces that make easy to do the "right thing" and discourage the "wrong thing".
     - Provide fully featured non-production _sandbox_ environments where people can explore and experiment safely.
-    - Automated testing.
+    - Automated testing (unit and integration).
     - Quick and easy recovery from human error, fast to rollback configuration changes, roll out new code gradually and tools to recompute data.
     - Set up detailed and clear monitoring, such as performance metrics and error rates (_telemetry_).
     - Implement good management practices and training.

 ### Scalability

 This is how do we cope with increased load.
-We need to succinctly describe the current load on the system; only then we can discuss growth questions.
+We need to succinctly describe the current load on the system (for instance, requests per second, ratio of reads to writes in DB, # of active people in chat room, etc); only then we can discuss growth questions.

 ---

-#### Twitter example
+#### Describing Load - Twitter example

 Twitter main operations
 - Post tweet: a user can publish a new message to their followers (4.6k req/sec, over 12k req/sec peak)